Live On-line via Zoom

 You get an 30 minutes per session of our trainer's undivided attention.
 This also allows us to address any specific challenges that aren't covered in the curriculum, time permitting.

-Sessions are ideally spaced at once per week.
+Sessions are ideally spaced at twice per week.
 However, private training allows for flexibility of scheduling to allow for "Life to happen".